 News from Women on Snow

-❄❄❄ The women who attended the weekend donated about $1600, through a special raffle and 50/50 drawing.
-This money will be donated to the snowmobile clubs whose trails we rode on throughout the weekend: Bo-Boen Snowmobile Club of St. Germain, Conover Sno-Buddies, Frosty Snowmobile Club of Land O’Lakes, Northern Lights Snowmobile Club of Three Lakes, Phelps Snowmobile Club, Sayner Barnstormers, Sno-Eagles, Inc. of Eagle River, and the Sugar Camp Snowmobile Club.
+❄❄❄ The women who attended the weekend donated over $2000, through a special raffle and 50/50 drawing.
+This money was given to the snowmobile clubs whose trails we rode on throughout the weekend: Bo-Boen Snowmobile Club of St. Germain, Conover Sno-Buddies, Northern Lights Snowmobile Club of Three Lakes, Sayner Barnstormers, Sno-Eagles, Inc. of Eagle River, and the Sugar Camp Snowmobile Club.
 We really appreciate what they do for our trail system!

-❄❄❄The beautiful Eagle Waters Resort will again be the host location for Women on Snow in 2019.
+❄❄❄The beautiful Eagle Waters Resort will again be the host location for Women on Snow in 2021.
 This historical resort is located on Eagle Lake, part of the 28-lake chain; their Kee-Mi-Con Lodge at Eagle Waters has 24 Northwoods-style lodging units perfect for our event.
 Check out their web site at http://www.eaglewaters.com.

 ❄❄❄”The Funewgee Finder Reward” was a success, and it will be continued for next year.
 If a friend you refer attends the WOS 2021 Weekend for the first time, you will receive a $10 credit toward your registration for 2022.
 (BTW, a funewgee is a “fun new girl.”